 "This homogenizing effect appalled Feiring," wrote Monroe.
 Wine quality largely became defined by wines having "no sense of place."
 Feiring, adds Monroe, "also described wines she disliked as 'stupid,' 'emasculated,' 'some Body Shop concoction,' 'the vinous equivalent of bottle blonds,' 'airbrushed,' and 'dead.'"

 The natural wine movement pushes back

-The growing number of small, independent, artisanal style producers in the U.S. did not need an envangelical such as Feiring to point out the way.
-In fact, I'd wager many of them have never read an article written by Feiring, and have probably never read the 2019 The New Yorker article on natural wines.
-Most of them began pushing back against the obvious commercial homogenization of wines on their own volition.
-It is natural, that is to say, to think "natural"—to come to the conclusion that the best wines are made to be unique unto themselves rather than like Xeroxed copies of countless other wines.
+The growing number of small, independent, artisanal style producers in the U.S. did not need an evangelical such as Feiring to point out the way.
+I'd wager many of them have never read an article written by Feiring, and have probably never read the 2019 The New Yorker article on natural wines.
+Most of them began pushing back against the obvious commercial homogenization of wines of their own volition.
+It is natural, that is to say, to think "natural"—to conclude that the best wines are made to be unique unto themselves rather than like Xeroxed copies of countless other wines.
 And of course, many domestic devotees of natural winemaking have been inspired by European wines, which have been made in this style, like, forever.